SecOpsPete/secure-soho-network/README.md

-# 🛡️ Home Network Security Lab – SecOpsPete
+# 🛡️ Home Network Security Lab

 This lab documents the architecture and configuration of a secure, segmented home network built using the ASUS RT-AX86U Pro router.
 It features IoT isolation, VPN Fusion split tunneling with NordVPN, firewall hardening, and centralized syslog logging via a Raspberry Pi 4.